NIAENGD/AI_Agent/README.md

 1. **First run**: downloads the latest code (via Git if available, otherwise a zip), installs Python, creates the virtual environment, installs dependencies, provisions Tesseract, and launches the app.
 2. **Subsequent runs**: checks for updates first.
 If new code is found, it updates the source, refreshes the launcher if needed, restarts itself, revalidates dependencies, and then opens the app so you always use the newest version.

-Everything stays self-contained in the folder beside `agent.bat`, making the launcher the only entry point you need.
+Everything stays self-contained in the folder beside `agent.ps1`, making the launcher the only entry point you need.

 ### Manual install (without the .bat helper)
 Install dependencies: